zenaton-samples/new-users-activation-emails/README.md

 # Nurturing A Non-Activated User

 ## Overview
 Here is a sample Zenaton project that sends a sequence of emails to a new user if they have not completed a designated activation 'event' within an application.
 This might be installing something or completing a task or creating their first project.
+See more at https://zenaton.com/workflows-examples/projects/new-user-workflow

 A workflow instance would be dispatched for the user when they register and then immediately start a series of 'wait' steps in which the workflow waits for a designated time for the user to complete the activation.
 After each wait, if the event has not been received, the workflow triggers a step that sends an email offering help.